LucasDelfino92/morrowindsharp/mendedmw.md

    - Tick **Use application's icon for desktop shortcuts**.
    - Finally, click **Apply** and then **OK**.

-Wrye Mash is now set and ready to go.

-## HIDING FILES AND PLUGINS IN MOD ORGANIZER 2
+## Hiding files and plugins in Mod Organizer 2

 Mod Organizer 2 lets you hide specific files from your installed mods, including anything from meshes to textures, but also plugins.
 This is a especially useful feature when you deactivate certain plugins from a mod but don't want to see them cluttering up your load order.

 - To hide a plugin, right click on your installed mod and select **Information...**.
 - Select the **Filetree** tab.
 - Right click on the plugins, folders, or files you want to hide, and select **Hide**.

-Mod Organizer 2 will hide the files, and these will no longer affect your game.
+- Mod Organizer 2 will hide the files, and these will no longer affect your game.

-## THE OVERWRITE FOLDER OF MOD ORGANIZER 2

-Now that we have finished our installation, there is one more quirk about MO2 we need to talk about, and that is the **Overwrite** folder and how it ties together with these tools.
+One more quirk about Mod Organizer 2 that we need to talk about is **Overwrite** folder and how it ties together with these tools.
 The **Overwrite** folder is the destiny folder for the output of many of these tools, for instance:

 - Distant Land generation will place its contents here.
-- MWSE will place its mod configuration files here.
 - TES3Merge will place its Merged Objects.esp here.
 - TESTool will place its Merged_Leveled_Lists.esp here.